cjasaMHC/cjasaMHC/README.md

 ### About Me
 Learned from hands-on experience with computers from an early age.
-Over time, my interest grew to learning about computer hardware, how to construct computers, basic networking principals, and eventually switching my major in college from networking and info-sec to application development.
-Currently working as a SysAdmin and eager to learn more.
+As I got older, my interest pushed me to learning about more about computer hardware, building computers, basic networking principals, and eventually switching my major from networking and info-sec to application development.
+Started my journey with Vim and the command line in January 2024 and have loved it ever since.
+Currently working as a SysAdmin and eager to learn more about anything I can.

 #### Current Workflow: